Kasia762/Drawing-Shapes-React-App-Valmet/README.md

 # Drawing Shapes App

+## React components and technique
+On react side the followign techniques are used:
+`useState` allows to manage drawn shape for color change, transformation and selection id

+`selectedShapesIndex` controls the selcted shape and applied trnasformation

+`useRef` event for HTML buttons to interact with React and canvas element - here utilized with Transform button, when pressed allows for shapes transformation

+Mouse movement  `onMouseDown`, `onMouseMove`, and `onMouseUp` handle user interaction with canvas, allows also for preview of the shape

+## Application component architecture
+There are components like `<Stage>`, `<Stage>`, `<Layer>`, `<Rect>`, `<Circle>`, `<Line>` to manage specific function to visualize and set up the workspace and shapes

+Shapes are then rendered accordinigly to those states of selected shapes

-## Libraries used:
+## React libraries
-react-konva for layers and shape trasformation
+`react-konva` for layers and shape trasformation Transformation used from Konva methods are: Moving shapes, transforming size, moving backwards or forwards and clearing canvas

-react-color for color selection tool
+`react-color` for color selection tool

-react-pro-sidebar for sidebar
+`react-pro-sidebar` for sidebar

-## Saving and <Loading the drawing>
+## Saving and Loading the drawing

+Saving the drawing -> save the shapes array to JSON string file format: `JSON`